Live migration with fall-forward TECH PREVIEW

 • logs directory contains the log files for each command.

-Perform the following steps to prepare your fall-forward database:
+Perform the following steps to prepare your source-replica database:

-1. Create ybvoyager_metadata schema or user, and tables, and assign its privileges to ybvoyager as follows:
+1. Create ybvoyager_metadata schema or user, and tables as follows:

 CREATE USER ybvoyager_metadata IDENTIFIED BY "password";